-The Company is not in compliance with the debt service coverage ratio ("DSCR") covenant as of September 30, 2024 and management anticipates the Company may not be in compliance with the DSCR covenant at future quarterly measurement periods in the next 12 months, primarily attributable to the seasonal nature of our business and the unknown intensity of the 2025 wildfire season.
-The Company is in compliance with the \$8.0 million minimum liquidity requirement as of September 30, 2024.
-It is possible that the Company may not be in compliance with the minimum liquidity requirement at future quarterly measurement periods in the next 12 months depending on the cash generated from its seasonal firefighting operations in 2025.
+The Company is not in compliance with the debt service coverage ratio ("DSCR") covenant as of March 31, 2024 and management anticipates the Company will continue to not be in compliance with the DSCR covenant at future quarterly measurement periods in the next 12 months, primarily attributable to the seasonal nature of our business and a less intense 2023 wildfire season.
+In addition, the Company is not in compliance with the \$8.0 million minimum liquidity requirement as of March 31, 2024 and management anticipates that it may not be in compliance with the minimum liquidity requirement at future quarterly measurement periods in the next 12 months depending on the cash generated from its seasonal firefighting operations in 2024.